nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/working-with-integers.md

 Unfortunately, we still have a few errors from the rest of our program that expect `response` to be a `string`.
 Our `while` loop doesn't need to worry about `response` being `null` or `empty` (integers can't be either), but it looks like we now want to make sure that the `response` is between 1 and 5.

-Let's change the condition in our `while` loop, and also parse the user's response inside the loop as an `int` as well:
+Let's change the condition in our `while` loop, and parse the user's response inside the loop as an `int` as well:
 ``` csharp
 while (response > 5 || response < 1)
 {